GenomicsAotearoa/hts_workshop_mpi/docs/level1/13_shell_manipulation.md

 We've done a lot on the command line, but how do we keep track of everything so far?
 What if we forget something we've done recently, and want to check exactly what we did?

 You can view previous commands using the up arrow on your keyboard to go back through your recent commands.
 Likewise, the down arrow takes you forward in the command history.
 If what you're looking for is only a few commands ago this is the best way to see the information.

-IF you are looking for something from a long time aho, you can view a list of your last ~1,000 commands with the `history` command.
+If you are looking for something from a long time ago, you can view a list of your last ~1,000 commands with the `history` command.

 !!! terminal "code"